-See Note 9 regarding the estimation of fair value, which approximates carrying value for all securities.
-The Company used an implied AAA rating for the Agency RMBS.
-The weighted average yield is based on the most recent gross monthly interest income, which is then annualized and divided by the book value of settled securities.
-(B) (C)
+- See Note 9 regarding the estimation of fair value, which approximates carrying value for all securities.
+The Company used an implied AAA rating for the Agency RMBS. - (C) The weighted average yield is based on the most recent gross monthly interest income, which is then annualized and divided by the book value of settled securities.

-At March 31, 2023 and December 31, 2022, the Company pledged Agency RMBS with a carrying value of approximately \$1,039.4 million and \$815.2 million, respectively, as collateral for borrowings under repurchase agreements.
-At March 31, 2023 and December 31, 2022, the Company did not have any securities purchased from and financed with the same counterparty that did not meet the conditions of ASC 860, Transfers and Servicing, to be considered linked transactions and, therefore, classified as derivatives.
+At June 30, 2023 and December 31, 2022, the Company pledged Agency RMBS with a carrying value of approximately \$1,014.3 million and \$815.2 million, respectively, as collateral for borrowings under repurchase agreements.
+At June 30, 2023 and December 31, 2022, the Company did not have any securities purchased from and financed with the same counterparty that did not meet the conditions of ASC 860, Transfers and Servicing, to be considered linked transactions and, therefore, classified as derivatives.

 Based on management's analysis of the Company's available-for-sale designated securities, the performance of the underlying loans and changes in market factors, management determined that unrealized losses as of the balance sheet date on the Company's available-for-sale designated securities were primarily the result of changes in market factors, rather than issuer-specific credit impairment.
 The Company performed analyses in relation to such securities, using management's best estimate of their cash flows, which support its belief that the carrying values of such securities were fully recoverable over their expected holding periods.
 Such market factors include changes in market interest rates and credit spreads and certain macroeconomic events, none of which will directly impact the Company's ability to collect amounts contractually due.
 Management continually evaluates the credit status of each of the Company's securities and the collateral supporting those securities.
-This evaluation includes a review of the credit of the issuer of the security (if applicable), the key terms of the security (including credit support), debt service coverage and loan to value ratios, the performance of the pool of underlying loans and the estimated value of the collateral supporting such loans, including the effect of local, industry and broader economic trends and factors.
-Significant judgment is required in this analysis for available-for-sale designated investments in RMBS are guaranteed by U.S. government agencies or U.S. government sponsored enterprises.
+This evaluation includes a review of the credit of the issuer of the security (if applicable), the credit rating of the security (if applicable), the key terms of the security (including credit support), debt service coverage and loan to value ratios, the performance of the pool of underlying loans and the estimated value of the collateral supporting such loans, including the effect of local, industry and broader economic trends and factors.
+Significant judgment is required in this analysis for available-for-sale designated investments in RMBS that are not guaranteed by U.S. government agencies or U.S. government sponsored enterprises.
+All of the Company's available-for-sale designated investments in RMBS are guaranteed by U.S. government sponsored enterprises.

 Both credit related and non-credit related unrealized losses on available-for-sale securities that the Company (i) intends to sell, or (ii) will more likely than not be required to sell before recovering their cost basis, are recognized in earnings.
-The Company did not record an allowance for credit losses on the balance sheet at March 31, 2023 and December 31, 2022, nor any impairment charges in earnings during the three-month periods ended March 31, 2023 and March 31, 2022.
+The Company did not record an allowance for credit losses on the balance sheet at June 30, 2023 and December 31, 2022, nor any impairment charges in earnings during the three and six-month periods ended June 30, 2023 and June 30, 2022.